Become a Clinician Facilitator with Sharing Kindness

 Following completion of Sharing Kindness Peer Support Group Training, clinicians will:

-- Understand and implement Sharing Kindness’s model of peer support
+• Understand and implement Sharing Kindness’s model of peer grief support

-3. Post-group debrief meeting - Maintain safety for all participants and volunteers
+• Maintain physical and emotional safety for group participants and volunteers

 Expectations